YiningJenny/CCI_Workshop/README.md

 Around 7 or 8 sessions.
 ## any materials required (clay etc)
 [Conductive wires](https://www.sparkfun.com/products/retired/12806) or other materials.
 [Tutorial](https://www.instructables.com/DIY-Breath-Sensor-with-Arduino-Conductive-Knitted-/)

+(I'm not sure this is all materials that we need.
+I will do more research about this later, cuz I want to explore more conductive materials with the audience to make workshop more interesting and inclusive.)
 ## tech required
 - Arduino sensors and related meterials.
 (PS: I need the whole Arduino kit.
 Check Matt or Pete, they should know what and how to arrange.)
 - Software: Unity 2018.4